This post may contain affiliate links. Please read our disclosure policy.

 - 1/4 cup flour

-- 1 yukon gold potato cut into 1 inch cubes
+- 2 yukon gold potatoes peeled and cut into 1 inch cubes

-- 2 carrots cut into 1/2 inch coins
+- 2 carrots peeled and cut into 1/2 inch coins

 - kosher salt